All instruments

 JOURNEYS

-Owner-completed 8-item end-of-life scale by Lap of Love, complementary to HHHHHMM.
+Owner-completed 8-item end-of-life scale by Dr Katie Hilst of Journey's Home, complementary to HHHHHMM.
 Different domain coverage and opposite directionality (higher is worse).

 Overview